Data Analysis on the Formula of a Hallmark Holiday Movie

 As the holidays approach, many of us eagerly await a new crop of Hallmark Holiday movies: positive, reassuring, brightly-lit confections that are as sweet and reliable as gingerbread.
-Part of their appeal is a certain implicit formula -- a woman in a stressful big city job goes home for the holidays, falls for a local working man, and realizes she's missing out on life.
+Part of their appeal is formed from utilizing data to create a certain implicit formula -- a woman in a stressful big city job goes home for the holidays, falls for a local working man, and realizes she's missing out on life.

 Small towns, evil corporations, a wise older woman ... there are recurring motifs that made me wonder if I could apply machine learning to the plots of these movies to understand (1) what the formulas are; and (2) if a computer could write a Hallmark movie (for extra credit).